 Pronouns have typically been used to refer to someone that isn’t with you at the moment.
 Let’s say you’re telling a story about your mother.
 You’d say something like, “My mom came to visit me.
 She stayed in a hotel, and she thought it was very nice.”

-You know your mom, and you (hopefully) know what pronouns your mother uses.
+You probably know your mom, and you probably know what pronouns your mother uses.
 But what about when you’re talking about someone that you aren’t sure what pronouns to use?
 How do you start the conversation around pronouns?

 Good news!
 There are many ways to implement sharing your pronouns while at work.
 A really easy way to do this is to put your pronouns in your email signature.
 It seems like a small step but can have a large impact because it reaches whoever you’re emailing and creates awareness each time you hit “send.”
 You can also put a link to a website (like this blog post!) next to your pronouns, which helps inform people why putting your pronouns in your signature is important.

 You can put your pronouns in any type of personal profile you have, whether that’s social media like LinkedIn, a company website, and even your business cards.
 If you’re attending a conference or event where nametags are handed out, add your pronouns.
 It can make introductions to other attendees smoother.

 Let’s say you’re about to start a meeting at work, but you don’t know everyone there, or how they want you to refer to them.
 Introductions are a great way to find out!
 You can say, “Hi, everyone!
 Before we start our meeting, let’s do a quick introduction with your name, role, and correct pronouns.
 Please share as much information as you are comfortable doing.
 My name is Les, and I use they/them pronouns.”
 This is a quick and straightforward way to set the precedent of sharing pronouns with each other.

 As always whenever learning something new, there is a learning curve when it comes to pronouns.
 This means that mistakes can happen, and if they do, you need to address it right away.